What better way to enjoy the long weekend than getting on the highway and enjoying our provincial back yard?

 - Stay safe by wearing seatbelts, obeying all posted speed limits and, if the weather is bad, slowing down according to road conditions and maintaining a safe following distance.

 - Make sure your vehicle is up for the drive by checking engine oil, washer fluid, lights, and tires, including the spare.
-Prepare yourself, by ensuring you have water aboard, should things heat up and your trip takes longer than expected.
+Prepare yourself, by ensuring you have water aboard and extra supplies should things heat up or cool down and your trip takes longer than expected.

-- Put all phones away.
+- Put your phone away.
 Turn off cell phones or store them out of reach to avoid the temptation.
 Research shows five seconds of texting at highway speeds is like driving blindfolded for almost the length of an entire football field.

 And a few more things to be aware of while on the road this long weekend:

 - Slow Down Move Over law – applies to all vehicles displaying a flashing red, blue or yellow light.
 It exists to protect first responders, tow truck drivers and highway maintenance workers who are working roadside.
-NOTE: This includes Commercial Vehicle and Safety Enforcement and RCMP who may be conducting enforcement during the long weekend.
+NOTE: This includes Commercial Vehicle and Safety Enforcement and RCMP who may be conducting enforcement.

-- Cone Zones – with nicer weather comes increased construction.
+- Cone Zones – in the summer, nicer weather brings increased construction.
 Please be aware of roadside workers doing their jobs, and wanting to do it safely.
 Slow down and obey all traffic control personnel and signs.

 - Variable Speed Limit Systems – are now in place in five locations across the province: the Sea to Sky Highway, Highway 1 (from Abbotsford to Chilliwack), Highway 3 (west of Hope), the Coquihalla, and Highway 1, west of Revelstoke.
 Please pay attention for any speed limit changes while travelling on these corridors.

-It’s important to drive safely, not only for you but for your friends and family and for those other drivers on the road.
-Plan ahead.
+It’s important to drive safely, not only for you but for your friends and family and for those other travellers on the road.
+Plan ahead to have a safe and fun long weekend.

 I note that there is not a single reference to ‘autonomous’ or ‘self-driving’ in the 2015 interim Traffic Management Manual for work on Roadways (yes, I did search).
 Were autonomous vehicles considered in the development of this manual?
 ‘Driver Assist’, ‘Collision Avoidance’ and ‘Autopilot’ are already on the roads and will be common when the manual becomes mandatory practice in 2019.